Type your learning objectives here.

 - Summarize the findings of the study

 - Determine whether a study is relevant, reliable, and can be replicated

 “I am set in my ways” is a phrase that describes someone who believes they cannot learn or is unwilling to learn something new.
 That person is resistant to change or new learning.
 Fortunately, regardless of outlook, people have the ability to learn something new at any age.
 It has been shown, through neuroscience, that adult learners can rewire their brain due to neuroplasticity.
 The brain is not hard-wired as some may think.

 Read: What is Neuroplasticity?

 The Impact of Neuroscience on Teaching and Learning

-Watch video below for some understanding how the study of neuroscience can be useful in education.
+Watch the video below for some understanding of how the study of neuroscience can be useful in education.

 While a lot of Ms. Willis’ talk relates to children, the science behind the brain and learning is the same.
 Adult brains need stimuli to continue building interest in a subject.
 The science behind boredom shows that without stimuli and a dopamine response, people discontinue learning.
 This is because the amygdala is continually sorting information into the appropriate parts of the brain.
 Boredom causes the amygdala to become stressed; similar to a ‘fight or flight’ response to a high stress situation, the amygdala throws up a big STOP sign.

 Learning With an Emotional Brain